Charles Michael Jarrell: Bishop of Houma-Thibodaux

-On March 4, 1993, Pope John Paul II appointed Jarrell as bishop of the Diocese Diocese of Houma–Thibodaux.
-He was consecrated on March 4, 1993, by Archbishop Francis Schulte.
+On March 4, 1993, John Paul II appointed Jarrell as bishop of Houma–Thibodaux.
+He was consecrated at the Cathedral of St. Francis de Sales in Houma, Louisiana, on March 4, 1993, by Archbishop Francis Schulte.

-Bishop of Lafayette
+Bishop of Lafayette in Louisiana

-On November 8, 2002, John Paul II appointed Jarrell as bishop for the Diocese of Lafayette.
+On November 8, 2002, John Paul II appointed Jarrell as bishop of Lafayette in Louisiana.
 He was installed on December 18, 2002 at the Cathedral of Saint John the Evangelist.
-In 2015, it was revealed that ten years previously, the Diocese of Lafayette had paid a $26 million settlement to the families of 123 children who were sexually abused by diocese priests between 1959 and 2002.
+In 2015, it was revealed that ten years previously, the diocese had paid a $26 million settlement to the families of 123 children who were sexually abused by diocese priests between 1959 and 2002.
 The Daily Advertiser urged the release of the priests' names, but Jarrell refused, saying that he could not see the point.

 Retirement

-On February 18, 2016, Pope Francis accepted Jarrell's letter of resignation as bishop of the Diocese of Lafayette and appointed then Auxiliary Bishop J. Douglas Deshotel to succeed him.
+On February 18, 2016, Pope Francis accepted Jarrell's letter of resignation as bishop of Lafayette in Louisiana and appointed Auxiliary Bishop J. Douglas Deshotel to succeed him.